mbastola/computer-vision-cpp-python/multi_view_structure_sfm2/README.md

-    [<matplotlib.lines.Line2D at 0x7fcd0535ff70>]

 ![png](https://github.com/mbastola/computer-vision-cpp-python/blob/master/multi_view_structure_sfm2/imgs/output_19_1.png)

 Ok, looks like we can deal with this range of errors.
-Lets run the Bundle Adjustmetn meachism on it then.
+Lets run the Bundle Adjustment mechanism on it then.

 ```python